Aimonica-Brands/aimonica-core-solana/README.md

 ## Features

 - **Platform Initialization**: A central authority can initialize the staking platform.
+- **Multi-Authority Management**: The platform supports multiple administrators who can register projects and manage other authorities.
-- **Project Registration**: The authority can register multiple staking projects.
+- **Project Registration**: Authorities can register multiple staking projects.
-- **Configurable Projects**: Each project can have its own name, staking token (SPL Token or Token-2022), and vault.
+- **Configurable Projects**: Each project can have its own name, staking token (SPL Token or Token-2022), vault, and a custom list of allowed staking durations.
-- **Fee Management**: Project authority can set a separate fee wallet and configure fees for unstaking and emergency unstaking.
+- **Fee Management**: Project fees (for unstaking and emergency unstaking) and the fee-receiving wallet can be configured by an authority.
-- **Token-2022 Support**: The program is compatible with both the standard SPL Token and the newer Token-2022 standard, allowing for a wider range of tokens to be staked.
+- **Token-2022 Support**: The program is compatible with both the standard SPL Token and the newer Token-2022 standard.
-- **Flexible Staking**: Users can stake tokens for predefined durations (e.g., 1, 7, 14, 30 days).
+- **Flexible Staking**: Users can stake tokens for durations specified in each project's configuration.
 - **Multiple Stakes**: Users can have multiple, independent stakes within the same project.
-- **Standard Unstake**: Users can withdraw their staked tokens and any rewards (if applicable, not implemented in this version) after the lock-up period, minus a small fee.
+- **Standard Unstake**: Users can withdraw their staked tokens after the lock-up period.
-- **Emergency Unstake**: A failsafe option for users to withdraw their tokens immediately if needed, potentially incurring a higher fee and forfeiting any rewards.
+- **Emergency Unstake**: A failsafe option for users to withdraw their tokens immediately, incurring a fee.

 ## Getting Started